SandyRodger/JS_210/L2_functions_and_variable_scope.md

 ```

 - REMEMBER: The code doesn't have to be run for the scope to exist.
-- All variables in the same or surrounding scopes are visible to each other, but not seperate functions/scopes:
+- All variables in the same or surrounding scopes are visible to each other, but not separate functions/scopes:

 ```
 function first() {